Written in the time of Covid19

-In this age of digital wonders, I continue to work with ancient film cameras and make silver gelatine prints in a real darkroom.
+In this age of digital wonders, I continue to work with film cameras and make silver gelatine prints in a real darkroom.

 Wet print of Karara Swamp WA 2004 on splash board above fixer tray